 VOCAL ENSEMBLES JUNIOR SCHOOL

-Jazzy Juniors - students in Year 3 and 4 rehearse before school as they work towards performing at Funfest and the Redlands Eisteddfod.
+Jazzy Juniors - students rehearse before school as they work towards performing at Funfest and the Redlands Eisteddfod.

 Choral Music is a very important part of the Music Program at Faith.
 The Junior School Classroom Music Program is vocally based, starting in Prep.
 It has a strong emphasis on in-tune singing of folk songs and composed children’s songs through the Junior years.
 This provides a vocal basis for vocal ensembles that are developing throughout the College.